-In order to acquire, manipulate, reason with, test, revise, store or use information about anything, it is necessary to have information components from which more complex information structures can be constructed.
+In order to acquire, manipulate, reason with, test, revise, store or use information about a complex and varied environment, it is necessary to have information components from which more complex information structures can be constructed.

 These information components may be about types of location, types of "stuff", types of motion, types of relationship, types of surface feature, types of extended object, types of interaction, or even types of mental event and mental process...
+(Not a tree.)

-The ontology used by a perceiver, thinker, reasoner, active agent depends on which of these elements are represented in the ontology and how they can be combined to form more complex information structures representing more entities, processes, etc.
+The ontology used by a perceiver, thinker, reasoner, or active agent depends on

+- which of these elements are represented in the agent, and - how they can be combined/composed to form more complex information structures representing more entities, situations, processes, etc.